 - Find the Bluetooth section and click on it so you can expand the menu.

 - Find the uninstall option and click on it.
 A new window will open where you need to confirm that you are sure you want to uninstall the Bluetooth driver.
-Before you click on Uninstall, tick the Delete the driver software for this device option somewhere in the middle of the screen.
+Before clicking Uninstall, tick the "Delete the Driver Software for this device" option in the middle of the screen.

 If you are maybe using some older version of Windows 10 on your computer, the location of the Uninstall button will possibly be located right next to the driver, so you will not need to right-click on it.

-Steps to installing the driver again:
+Steps to install the driver again:

-- Right-click on the Windows logo icon, or use the keyboard shortcut that we already mentioned, Windows key + X. Find the Settings section and click on it.
+- Right-click on the Windows logo icon, or use the keyboard shortcut we already mentioned, Windows key + X. Find the Settings section and click on it.

 - Go to the Update & Security section and click on it.

-- You will now have to look for the Windows Update option and tap lightly so you can open it.
+- You will now have to look for the Windows Update option and tap it lightly so you can open it.

 - You can use the shortcut on your keyboard by pressing the Windows key and the R letter to open the Run command.

 - Click on Properties, find the Startup type drop-down menu, and select Automatic.
-Confirm this by clicking on Ok, and you are done!
+Confirm this by clicking on Ok and you are done!